 Individuals with questions about dual enrollment opportunities at KCC should contact the College at 269-565-2042 or [email protected].

 Steps for Dual Enrollment

-- Complete Accuplacer testing or submit PSAT/SAT scores
+4. Complete the Accuplacer or submit PSAT or SAT scores

 Frequently Asked Questions

 Will dual enrollment classes transfer to a four-year college or university?

 In most occasions, your classes will transfer to most colleges and universities in Michigan.
 KCC recommends that you consult with the college or university that you plan on attending to ensure your classes will be accepted.

 Will there be any cost to the student?